cityofaustin/atd-knack-services/README.md

 - `AGOL_USERNAME`: An ArcGIS Online user name that has access to the destination AGOL service
 - `AGOL_PASSWORD`: The ArcGIS Online account password
-- `APP_ID`: The Knack App ID of the application you need to access
+- `KNACK_APP_ID`: The Knack App ID of the application you need to access
-- `API_KEY`: The Knack API key of the application you need to access
+- `KNACK_API_KEY`: The Knack API key of the application you need to access
 - `SOCRATA_USERNAME`: A Socrata user name that has access to the destination Socrata dataset
 - `SOCRATA_PASSWORD`: The Socrata account password
 - `PGREST_JWT`: A JSON web token used to authenticate PostgREST requests